 In the case of MEF-Based ESData: This list may be further updated by administrating stakeholders during or after the MEF Key Registration procedure.

-NOTE 3: The present specifications does not provide any details about administrating stakeholders updating the list of authorized Target MEF Clients on the MEF.
+NOTE 3: The present document does not provide any details about administrating stakeholders updating the list of authorized Target MEF Clients on the MEF.
 The MEF could provide its own logic and interface allowing administrating stakeholders to manage this list.

 The MEF shall select a previously-unused value of RelativeKeyID.